-- 1. Eligibility for subsidized loans is limited to 150% of the length of an undergraduate student's academic program.
-For example, students in a four-year bachelor's degree program will be eligible for subsidized student loans for a maximum of 6 years.
-When a student has received subsidized loans for 150% of the published time of the academic program - - The student may not receive any additional subsidized loans, and - The subsidized loans received from July 1, 2013 on lose their subsidy. - 2.
-When a student is enrolled in his or her final semester of college (which is not a full academic year) and will graduate at the end of the semester, the USDE requires the College to prorate the student's loan eligibility for that semester (if the student is not enrolled full-time).
-Please contact the Financial Aid Office regarding the amount for which you are eligible.

-- 3. Interest on new subsidized Direct Stafford loans accrues during the six-month grace period that begins after a borrower graduates or drops below half-time enrollment status. - 4.
+- 1. When a student is enrolled in his or her final semester of college (which is not a full academic year) and will graduate at the end of the semester, the USDE requires the College to prorate the student's loan eligibility for that semester (if the student is not enrolled full-time).
+Please contact the Financial Aid Office regarding the amount for which you are eligible. - 2.
+Interest on new subsidized Direct Stafford loans accrues during the six-month grace period that begins after a borrower graduates or drops below half-time enrollment status. - 3.
 Grace period -This is the initial six (6) months after a student graduates, withdraws, or is enrolled less than half-time, in which the student is not yet responsible to make payments.
 Your grace period begins the day after you stop attending school on at least a half-time basis.
 Once your grace period ends, you must begin repaying your loan(s).
-Students can, although not required, pay on the loans during the grace period. - 5.
+Students can, although not required, pay on the loans during the grace period. - 4.
 Summer Credits to Graduate: Direct Stafford Loan borrowers who are enrolled less than half-time during the summer semester, will begin using their six (6) month grace period.
 Students in this case, will be reported to their servicer(s) as enrolled less than half-time as of the last date of the prior semester.